-Funding for this program is mainly provided to help with the cost of temporary pet boarding while a client is in a domestic violence shelter, though other costs associated with boarding (like vaccinations) can be considered.
+The Safe Escape grant program helps families with pets safely escape domestic violence together.
+Funding is mainly provided to help with the cost of temporary pet boarding while a client is in a domestic violence shelter, though other costs associated with boarding (like vaccinations) can be considered.
+Assistance does not typically cover pet boarding once the client has moved from the safe house into transitional housing.

 Grant applications are reviewed on a case-by-case basis.
 Grants are awarded based upon several factors, including: urgency, financial need, and available funding.
 Applications must be submitted online by a domestic violence advocate, and a response via e-mail or by phone will be provided within one business day.